True Cost of Buying a Home in All 58 California Counties 2026 County-by-County Analysis: Mortgage, Taxes, Insurance & PMI

 The Affordability Reality

-A median-income California household can afford to buy a median-priced home in only 5 of 58 counties: Lassen, Kings, Tehama, Glenn, and Siskiyou.
+At 6.66% and June 2026 prices, a median-income California household can afford to buy a median-priced home in 2 of California's 58 counties: Modoc ($1,562/month) and Lassen ($2,223/month, only barely against a $2,228/month budget).

 Let that sink in.